 AIA, LEED AP

 Barbara Arelt is the Regional Marketing Coordinator for NAUTILUS Architects and is responsible for successfully engaging clients in the design process from start to finish.
 Barbara obtained her business degree from Bernard M. Baruch College in New York City with a specialty in Public Administration.
-She lives in Lyme with her husband Christopher and their daughter, Emma Rose.
+She lives in Connecticut with her husband Christopher and their daughter, Emma Rose.

 Conceptual Lighting, LLC

 Peter Romaniello has over 20 years of experience in both architectural and theatrical lighting design.
 His company, Conceptual Lighting, LLC, is a diverse architectural lighting design firm that develops lighting systems for a variety of commercial and residential spaces.
 Houses of worship, restaurants, educational facilities, health care facilities, and exterior landscape lighting are all common project types handled by the firm.
 The small size of the firm assures attention to detail and a personal commitment to each project.
 Peter Romaniello’s theatrical lighting design background allows for an approach to lighting that is both aesthetically pleasing and technologically correct.

 GNCB Consulting Engineers

 Charles C. Brown has over 35 years of experience as a structural engineer.
 His career includes design and oversight of a multitude of projects including educational facilities, hospitals, shopping centers, and museums.
 Mr. Brown is involved in mentoring the next generation of AEC professionals and has served as an adjunct professor and lecturer on structures and construction engineering at institutions including the University of Hartford, Yale University, and Rensselaer Polytechnic Institute.